Death by Design (2016) Film Review

 ← Indian Dance Traditions Research | In Our Time (1982) Film Review → |

 All in all, Death by Design raises the problems associated with gadgets.
 The high demand for laptops, smartphones, and tablets makes businesses forget about the environment and people’s health.
-They manufacture their products using dangerous chemicals and forgetting about the rights of their workers and people living near factories.
+They manufacture their products using dangerous chemicals and forget about the rights of their workers and people living near factories.
 Consumers also provoke such unethical behavior.
 Their desire to have a gadget is so strong that they ignore the unethical conduct of producers.
 Consumers feel some sense of membership within the IT community, which reduces their cynicism about gadget producers.

 Reference List